Was Euro 2024 a success off the field? Sort of – DW – 07/12/2024

 Trains let Germany down

-Germany's main train operator Deutsche Bahn has come in for huge criticism after the network failed to cope with the mass of extra people in the country for Euro 2024.
+Germany's main train operator, Deutsche Bahn, has received heavy criticism after the network failed to cope with the mass of extra people in the country for Euro 2024.
 Those inside Germany knew that train delays and cancellations had become a regular fact of life long before the tournament, but those outside Germany were shocked that the supposed punctual and efficient nation no longer had a train service to be proud of.

-The most galling episodes for Deutsche Bahn were when tournament director Phillip Lahm was late for a game due to the trains and the Netherlands had to take a bus and a plane to Dortmund for the semifinal when the train from their base in Wolfsburg failed to turn up.
-They missed the pre-match press conference even though Wolfsburg is less than 300 kilometers (186 miles) from Dortmund.
+The most galling episodes for Deutsche Bahn were when tournament director Philipp Lahm was late for a game due to the trains, and the Netherlands had to take a bus and a plane to Dortmund for the semifinal when the train from their base in Wolfsburg failed to turn up.
+Even though Wolfsburg is less than 300 kilometers (186 miles) from Dortmund, they missed the pregame press conference.

 Where was the sun?

-Dortmund seemed to be hit the worst and Germany's last-16 win over Denmark had to be suspended for 30 minutes in the first half because of a thunderstorm which threatened the safety of the players.
+Dortmund seemed to be hit the worst, and Germany's last-16 win over Denmark was suspended for 30 minutes in the first half because of a thunderstorm that threatened the safety of the players.
 To be fair to the Dortmund grounds people, the turf held up remarkably well against the barrage of rain, which also was apparent before England's semifinal win over the Netherlands.

-But torrents of water gushing off the Dortmund stadium roof, leading some fans to remove their jerseys for an impromtu shower, is one of the most memorable images of the the tournament.
+But images of torrents of water gushing off the Dortmund stadium roof, leading some fans to remove their jerseys for an impromptu shower, were among the most memorable of the tournament.

 Hooligans largely stay away amid tight security